Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a Fine-Tuned Machine Learning Interatomic Potential: Results and Discussion

 A key initial challenge in modeling halide \glspl{se} lies in defining suitable starting structures.
-Experimentally refined models of \gls{lyc} ($P\bar{3}m1$) and \gls{lyb} ($C2/m$) exhibit partial occupancies on Li and Y sites, reflecting intrinsic disorder (Figure~\ref{fig:1 (workflow)}).
-Determining the lowest-energy ordered configuration among all possible arrangements requires evaluating the total energy of thousands of configurations.
+Experimentally refined models of \gls{lyc} ($P\bar{3}m1$) and \gls{lyb} ($C2/m$) exhibit partial occupancies on Li and Y sites, reflecting intrinsic disorder (Figure~\ref{fig:1-workflow}).
+Determining the lowest-energy ordered configuration among all possible arrangements requires evaluating the total energy of a vast amount of configurations quickly approaching infinity with increasing supercell size.
 Conventional Ewald-based electrostatic ranking~\cite{ewald_berechnung_1921,toukmaji_ewald_1996} offers a rapid but approximate criterion that neglects many-body interactions, whereas \gls{dft} provides higher accuracy but is computationally prohibitive for such vast configurational spaces.
 This configurational complexity is not unique to halide conductors and also arises in disordered oxide and sulfide electrodes and electrolytes.
 Consequently, many of these compounds are absent from large materials databases such as the Materials Project~\cite{mat_proj}, since their accurate representation demands large supercells and explicit sampling of disorder.\\

 To overcome these limitations, we employ a \gls{umlip} $-$ namely \gls{m3gnet} model~\cite{m3gnet} $-$ to efficiently screen and rank candidate configurations.
-Starting from $1\times1\times2$ supercells of the experimental \gls{lyc} and \gls{lyb} models~\cite{LYB_LYC_exp}, all symmetrically distinct orderings are generated using the \textit{enumlib} library~\cite{enum} (Figure~\ref{fig:1 (workflow)}).
-Predicting total energies of the optimized structures using \gls{m3gnet} enable us to rank thousands of configurations within an hour, identifying the 20 most stable ones.
-These are subsequently relaxed using \gls{dft} to validate their energetic ordering.
-This procedure yields physically meaningful low-energy ordered structures for both \gls{lyc} and \gls{lyb}, denoted LYC0 ($P\bar{3}c1$) and LYB0 ($C2$), respectively.
+Starting from $1\times1\times2$ supercells of the experimental \gls{lyc} and \gls{lyb} models~\cite{LYB_LYC_exp}, all symmetrically distinct orderings are generated using the \textit{enumlib} library~\cite{enum} (Figure~\ref{fig:1-workflow}).
+A total of $\sim 60,000$ LYC and $\sim 200,000$ LYB structures are optimized using \gls{m3gnet} and ranked according to their predicted total energy.
+From these, we identify the 20 lowest-energy structures and perform subsequent \gls{dft} optimization to validate their energetic ordering.
+This procedure yields low-energy ordered structures for both \gls{lyc} and \gls{lyb}, denoted LYC0 ($P\bar{3}c1$) and LYB0 ($C2$), respectively $-$ and more importantly provides a physical starting point for our subsequent \gls{md} simulations.